 3. Reference skills clearly - Mention "using the calor skill" in your prompts

-4. Run analysis regularly - Use calor analyze to find migration candidates
+4. Run analysis regularly - Use calor assess to find migration candidates

 5. Include context - Copilot works best with clear, detailed prompts about contracts and effects

-6. Validate with MCP - Use calor_diagnose via MCP to validate code after generation
+6. Validate with MCP - Use calor_check with action: "diagnose" after generation

 7. Use Agent mode - Enable Agent mode in VS Code for best MCP tool integration